Multi-Track Accountability Solutions

 - Submission of evidence to selected law enforcement officials in other countries to initiate investigation into possible criminal prosecution or asset forfeiture= medium/long term impact

-- Submission to international criminal tribunal (e.g. ICC, regional) providing evidence of violations, particularly where evidence suggest violations could amount to an international crime, for example crimes against humanity = long term impact
+- Submission to a international criminal tribunal (e.g. ICC, regional) providing evidence of violations, particularly where evidence suggest violations could amount to an international crime, for example crimes against humanity = long term impact

 - Each of the above tracks is supported by public advocacy via social media channels and campaigns.
 This raises awareness not only of the “track” itself, but also the violations that underpin them= immediate impact